Ishita2015/Sorting_and_Filtering_Validation/README.md

 2. Click on the Sort Data drop down and select by Name and then Impact score.

-3. Enter any data in Filter Data text box.
+3. Enter data provided in config file into Filter Data text box.

 4. Validate the sorting and filtering functionality.